 Your passport must be valid for six months, and you need either a $25 30-day tourist visa or a $35 multiple entry visa.

 Is tipping customary in Egypt?

 Gratuities are expected in Egypt and generally start around 10% of service or a few dollars.

 What is internet access like in Egypt?

-You will likely be able to find many places in the cities you visit that have free public WiFi, but since all of our Egypt excursions are cruises, don't expect internet on your vessel.
+You will likely find many places in the cities you visit that have free public Wifi, but since all of our Egypt excursions are cruises, don't expect internet on your vessel.

 Can I use my cell phone while in Egypt?